Panavision EU Data Privacy Notice

 How long do we keep your personal information?

 Whenever we collect or process your personal data we will only keep it for as long as is necessary for the purposes for which is was collected.
 At the end of that retention period your data will be either deleted completely or anonymized so that is no longer identifies you as an individual but can be used by use for reporting and analysis purposes.
+For more information about how long we keep your data for, please contact the Data Protection Officer at [email protected].

 Who we may share your personal data with?